 Flashback Friday.
 Once upon a summertime when I was 19 years old, I acted in a few Vietnamese karaoke videos.
 It was a paid summer job for fun.

-These video stills are from two different videos.
-The first two pictures took place on a gorgeous white sand secluded beach in Carmel.
+These video stills are from one of the videos.
+The pictures were taken on a gorgeous white sand secluded beach in Carmel.
 We’re playing in the ocean.
 I remember the water being icy cold as is typical for Northern California beaches, but the scenery was beautiful and it was a bright and cheery sunny day.
 (He was wearing jeans).

 Last month I was invited by a friend (thank you Zach!) to support an amazing iPhone night photography and videography accessory called Ember, created by filmmaker Jedd Goble.
 I supported by being a part of his product promotional and Kickstarter campaign video.